Lab news and links.

 BrainFacts.org features Juhyun Kim and Chanel Matney's image as the picture of the week.

-The first paper by Juhyun Kim and Chanel Matney is published.
-Their image is even on the cover!
+The first paper from the lab featuring work by Juhyun Kim and Chanel Matney is published.
+Juhyun's image is even on the cover!
+The link can be found here: DOI:10.1523/JNEUROSCI.1325-14.2014

 Solange Brown receives a Klingenstein-Simons Fellowship Award which will be used to understand the neural circuits regulating the cortical response to sensory input.